 Volunteers with computer skills are needed to help with a variety of cataloging and data entry tasks.
 Processing of new books is a regular task.
 Help is also needed with inventory and retrieval of books and journals from the library stacks.
 Certain tasks require some bending and lifting.
 For volunteers with a background in bookbinding, the conservation department is always in need of those with hand skills in repairing books and manuscripts.

-Seeking volunteers who have proofreading, indexing, source-checking, book layout/design, or organizational skills to assist with NEHGS book publication projects.
+Seeking volunteers who have proofreading, indexing, source-checking, photo research, book layout/design, or project management skills to assist with NEHGS book publication projects.
 Here is your chance to take part in creating valuable new resources for the genealogical field.